Customer segmentation and personalization go hand in hand for marketers.

 The ultimate goal is to use these attributes to build segments that reveal customers’ behavior: how, when, and where they interact with you and what compels them to buy from you.

-A note about segmentation
+A note about customer segmentation and martech

 Before we share specific types of customer segmentation, let’s eliminate any concerns you may have about building segments without help from marketing operations or IT colleagues.